microsoft/playwright/docs/src/locators.md

 </ul>
 ```

-Locate an item by it's text content and click it.
+Locate an item by its text content and click it.

 ```js
 await page.getByText('orange').click();